31 Outfit Ideas to Start the New Year in Style

 Yes, you can wear a miniskirt in the middle of January.
 Pro tip from Coterie member Barbie Conga: Pair it with some over-the-knee boots and a cozy sweater to give it that wintry vibe.

 Give Your Tulle Skirt a Post-Holiday Makeover

 Just because the holidays are over doesn't mean you need to stop wearing your favorite fancy pieces.
 Pair a tulle skirt with a tough moto jacket and simple ankle boots for an everyday look that doesn't scream New Year's Eve.

 CUT DOWN ON BULK WITH A CROPPED SWEATER

 A crop top in January?
-Take a note from Coterie member Caroline Juen and pair your short knits with high-waisted pants and skirts to keep everything covered and warm.
+Absolutely!
+So long as it's a cozy knit instead of a cotton tee.
+Pair your short knits with high-waisted pants and skirts to keep everything covered and warm.

 BREAK YOUR FALL DRESSES OUT OF STORAGE

 Who says pastels are appropriate only in spring?
-Bring on the robin's-egg blues, delicate lilacs and pale greens for a look that invokes a winter wonderland.
+Bring on the robin's-egg blues, delicate lilacs and pale greens for a look that evokes a winter wonderland.